The Universal Kinship: Background

 J. Howard Moore (1862–1912) was an American zoologist and philosopher.
-He was a pioneering advocate for animal rights and ethical vegetarianism.
-His writings were significantly shaped by his scientific background and moral philosophy.
-Moore was also connected to the broader humanitarian movement of the late 19th and early 20th centuries, which aimed to improve the treatment of both animals and humans.
+He was an advocate of animal rights and ethical vegetarianism, and his writings drew on zoology, evolutionary theory, and moral philosophy.
+Moore was also connected with the humanitarian movement of the late 19th and early 20th centuries, including campaigns concerned with the treatment of both humans and animals.

-The Universal Kinship was one of several works by Moore, including Why I Am a Vegetarian (1895), Better-World Philosophy (1899) and The New Ethics (1907).
-Together, these writings promoted his belief in the interconnectedness of all life and the necessity of a moral evolution toward a more compassionate world.
+The Universal Kinship was one of several works by Moore on vegetarianism, animal ethics, and evolutionary thought, including Why I Am a Vegetarian (1895), Better-World Philosophy (1899), and The New Ethics (1907).